nirtusbro/test/source/definition/IBoardElement.rst

 .. java:method::  void setVisited(boolean visited)
    :outertype: IBoardElement

-   Obelezava da li je element posecen
+   Sets the element to visited, i.e. sets the boolean visited to true

-   :param visited: false ako nije, true ako jeste
+   :param visited: true if it is, false if it isn't